AT&T internet service review

 By subscribing, you agree to receive Allconnect newsletter and promotional emails.
 Your privacy is important to us.

 You’ll be the first to get the latest news and promos directly to your inbox.

 Limited availability in select areas.
 May not be available in your area.
 Call to see if you qualify.

-INTERNET 100 OFFER: Ends 4/17/21.
-Price for Internet 100 for new residential customers.
+INTERNET 300 OFFER: Subj. to change and may be discontinued at any time.
+Price for Internet 300 for new residential customers & is after $5/mo autopay & paperless bill discount.
 Pricing for first 12 months only.
-After 12 mos., then prevailing rate applies (currently, $55/mo) unless canceled by customer prior to end of 12 months.
+After 12 mos., then prevailing rate applies.
+Autopay & Paperless Bill Discount: Discount off the monthly rate when account is active & enrolled in both.
+Pay full plan cost until discount starts w/in 2 bill cycles.
+Must maintain autopay/paperless bill and valid email address to continue discount.
 Additional Fees & Taxes: AT&T one-time transactional fees, $10/mo. equipment fee, and monthly cost recovery surcharges which are not government-required may apply, as well as taxes.
 See www.att.com/fees for details.
-Installation: $49 installation for full tech install.
+Installation: $99 installation for full tech install, plus tax where applicable.
 Credit restrictions apply.
 Pricing subject to change.
 Subj. to Internet Terms of Service at att.com/internet-terms.

 Offers may not be combined with other promotional offers on the same services and may be modified or discontinued at any time without notice.
 Other conditions apply to all offers.

 ©2021 AT&T Intellectual Property.
 All Rights Reserved.
 AT&T, Globe logo, DIRECTV, and all other DIRECTV marks contained herein are trademarks of AT&T Intellectual Property and/or AT&T affiliated companies.
 All other marks are the property of their respective owners.